 Is sending donated jewellery by post from West Bromwich safe?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed, tracked from your B70 or B71 shop and signed for on delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we send photos and ask questions before sending anything?

 Yes.
-Send photos and questions to GoldPaid on WhatsApp at 07375 071158 or call 07763 741067.
+Send photos and questions to GoldPaid on WhatsApp or call us on 07763 741067.
 A few clear photos first often shows whether an item is worth posting.
 Nothing is posted until your West Bromwich team is fully ready.

 How are donated items valued?